usernameistai/Aegis-Aether-Cyber-HUD/README.md

 🛡️ README.md Integration

-Since this is the "visual" partner to your π protocol, use this header to link them:
+This is the "visual" partner to the π protocol:

 🛸 Aegis Aether // Cyber-HUD

     MISSION OVERLAY: Active | SUBSYSTEM: Aegis-Protocol-Link | CORE: Tauri/Rust